cockroachdb/docs/v2.2/architecture/life-of-a-distributed-transaction.md

 This works by giving each write operation a latch on a row.
 Any reads or writes that come in after the latch has been granted on the row must wait for the write to complete, at which point the latch is released and the subsequent operations can continue.

-### Evaluator
+### Batch Evaluation

-The evaluator ensures that write operations are valid, e.g., they pass any `CHECK` constraints on the data.
-This is trivial in many cases because the evaluator can simply check the leaseholder's data, which is guaranteed to be valid and up-to-date.
+The batch evaluator ensures that write operations are valid.
+This is trivial because the evaluator can simply check the leaseholder's data, which is guaranteed to be valid and up-to-date, and because of the latch manager, free of contention with other write operations.

 If the write operation is valid according to the evaluator, the leaseholder sends a provisional acknowledgment to the gateway node's `DistSender`; this lets the `DistSender` begin to send its subsequent `BatchRequests` for this range.